top of page

 Feed, walk with, learn about & observe our beautiful elephants

-We are a genuine ethical elephant sanctuary in Phuket co-founded by elephant specialists Kong and Louise Rogerson, opened in Nov 2023.
+We are a genuine ethical elephant sanctuary in Phuket, co-founded by elephant experts Kong from Thailand, and Louise Rogerson from the UK, and we opened in December 2023.

-Visit our stunning forest hidden away in the South of Phuket and meet our four gorgeous rescued elephants who previously worked in the logging and riding industries.
+Our stunning forest is hidden away in Chalong, in the South of Phuket, and home to eight gorgeous rescued elephants who previously worked in the logging and riding industries.

 Our sanctuary is peaceful and we keep our visitor groups small.
-You will have an incredible experience feeding, walking with, learning about and observing our elephants in their natural habitat and as they play in the ponds and graze in our forest.
+You will enjoy an incredible experience - feeding our elephants respectfully, walking with, learning about, and observing as they roam, bathe, socialise and play.
+Every tour ends with a delicious Thai vegetarian / vegan buffet at our Forest Restaurant overlooking the ponds where the elephants cool off and throw mud over themselves in our free-roaming area.

 We look forward to welcoming you into the magical world we have created for these beautiful endangered animals that we are dedicated to protecting.